Man City transfer news and rumours: January transfer window 2023

 His serial winning has continued during his six years in England.
 City have won the Premier League four times during his tenure, as well as one FA Cup, four Carabao Cups and two Community Shields.

+Rafael Leao - Man City are considering offering Jack Grealish in a sensational swap deal with Leao (The Sun, December 29).

-Jude Bellingham - Jude Bellingham could be on the move for just £60m, if a reported secret release clause is genuine (Daily Mail, December 28); Guardiola and the City hierarchy are determined to win the fight for the Borussia Dortmund midfielder (Sun, December 24).
+Jude Bellingham - Bellingham could be on the move for just £60m if a reported secret release clause is genuine (Daily Mail, December 28); Guardiola and the City hierarchy are determined to win the fight for the Borussia Dortmund midfielder (The Sun, December 24).

-Jude Bellingham & Bukayo Saka - Manchester City are plotting a double swoop for England stars Saka and Bellingham (Daily Express, December 15; Manchester World, December 19).
+Jude Bellingham & Bukayo Saka - Manchester City are plotting a double swoop for England stars Saka and Bellingham (Daily Express, December 15).

 Bernardo Silva & Ilkay Gundogan - Barcelona are interested in signing Manchester City midfield duo Silva and Gundogan, with Silva having held talks with the La Liga giants previously (Manchester Evening News, December 14).